zimaxnet/secai-radar/Home.md

 SecAI Radar is designed to be **vendor-agnostic** and **generic**—no hardcoded customer names, vendor names, or consulting firm names.

+**New in v2.0**: The interface has been overhauled into a **"Command Center"** experience—a dark-mode, glassmorphism-styled interface designed for high-density information and immersive analysis.

 ---

 ## Quick Links